jayabalandevops/ckad-bm/03-Multi-container-pod.md

 </details>

-# Exercise 8

-In this exercise, you will implement the adapter pattern for a multi-container Pod.

 ## Implementing the Adapter Pattern

+- Adapter pattern for multi-container-pod

-The adapter pattern helps with providing a simplified, homogenized view of an application running within a container.
+- The adapter pattern helps with providing a simplified, homogenized view of an application running within a container.
 For example, we could stand up another container that unifies the log output of the application container.
 As a result, other monitoring tools can rely on a standardized view of the log output without having to transform it into an expected format.

 1. Create a new Pod in a YAML file named `adapter.yaml`.
 The Pod declares two containers.
 The container `app` uses the image `busybox` and runs the command `while true; do echo "$(date) | $(du -sh ~)" >> /var/logs/diskspace.txt; sleep 5; done;`.
 The adapter container `transformer` uses the image `busybox` and runs the command `sleep 20; while true; do while read LINE; do echo "$LINE" | cut -f2 -d"|" >> $(date +%Y-%m-%d-%H-%M-%S)-transformed.txt; done < /var/logs/diskspace.txt; sleep 20; done;` to strip the log output off the date for later consumption by a monitoring tool.
 Be aware that the logic does not handle corner cases (e.g. automatically deleting old entries) and would look different in production systems.
 2. Before creating the Pod, define an `emptyDir` volume.
 Mount the volume in both containers with the path `/var/logs`.